Takashi Ito (kickboxer): Winning Japanese Title

 In December 1996,　Ito challenged Hammer Matsui's Japanese welterweight title.
 He won by knockout at 4R, and won the title.

 In July 1997, he fought against Koki Date to defend his title, but he lost by unanimous decision and lost his title.
-Date won the title but he had to return his title as he couldn't defend his title because his skull was caved when he fought against Ito and the doctor ordered not to fight for a year.
+Date won the title but he had to return his title as he could not defend his title because his skull was caved when he fought against Ito and the doctor ordered not to fight for a year.
 For this reason, Ito could challenge the title in 2 months later　after his loss.

 In September, Ito had a championship for the vacant title of MAJKF Welterweight, and fought against Takashi Idemoto.
-Idemoto cut Ito's middle of forehead with elbow, but he couldn't open his wound because his stamina ran out.
+Idemoto cut Ito's middle of forehead with elbow, but he could not open his wound because his stamina ran out.
 On the other hand, Ito continued to attack with knee and kicks.
 At the end of 5R, Ito won by unanimous decision, and won the same title again.

 Winning World Title

 In April 1998, he went to France to attend the world tournament of 67 kg class, fought against Jomhod Kiatadisak.
-He couldn't take a measure against Jomhod's neck wrestling, and he was knocked out by body shots with knee at 2R.
+He could not take a measure against Jomhod's neck wrestling, and he was knocked out by body shots with knee at 2R.
 When he was depressed just after the bout, Jomhod' second said him that "Jomhod said I was damaged as much as you were because I'm a human".
 When Ito heard this, he had confidence and stopped flinching from opponent's title and achievements.

 In May, he fought against Luke Kenton (AUS/WMAF#2) for the vacant world title of WMAF at Junior middleweight.
 He won by majority decision at 5R.

 In September, he fought against John Wayne Parr.
 He cut Parr's middle of the forehead by left elbow at 2R, and the doctor stopped the bout.

 In March 2000, he fought against Sangtiennoi Sor.Rungroj (THA/WMAF#1)to defend his title.
 At 5R, Saengtiennoi's right shoulder was dislocated because of neck wrestling.
 He gave up to continue to fight, and Ito retained his title.